 The purpose of the seminar is to discuss problems common to student teachers and address individual concerns.
 Extensive use is made of outside resource people.
-Corequisite: TEP 571
+Prerequisite: admission to student teaching; corequisite: TEP 571

 TEP 571 Student-Teaching, K-8 (9)